Zenedith/challenges/README.md

 ## Some of my assumptions:
 - routes can't have a loop (starting bus stop can't be the last one)
-- service is prepared for exchange storage and import components - is easy to change memory storage to eg. elastic search or changing plain text file importer to eg. json/xml
+- service is prepared for provide new storage and import components - is easy to change memory storage to eg. elastic search or changing plain text file importer to eg. json/xml

 ### Features:
 - java 8 + gradle + spring boot